Services¶

 Embedding Services into larger applications (advanced use)¶

-While you will usually run your Service
+While you will usually run your Services via the command

-line as a top-level application, Service
+line as a top-level application, Service objects can also

 be used as a library (although it is not common).

-By using the start
+By using the start and

-methods, you can manage the
+stop methods, you can manage the

-lifecyle manually.
+Service lifecyle manually.

 These methods have both an asynchronous and a synchronous interface: